MEDIABLOCKAI/docs/tutorials/wallet-tutorials/imtoken-wallet-tutorial.md

 ![](../../.gitbook/assets/3.jpg)

-**Step 4:** Once the Chainlist Dapp is open click on “Connect wallet” at right hand top corner and once the wallet is connected search of “CMN Blockchain” on the list of EVM networks.
-Click on “Add to imToken” next to CMN Blockchain Mainnet and “Approve” the details of CMN Blockchain RPC on the next step as shown below.
+**Step 4:** Once the Chainlist Dapp is open click on “Connect wallet” at right hand top corner and once the wallet is connected search of “MBC Blockchain” on the list of EVM networks.
+Click on “Add to imToken” next to MBC Blockchain Mainnet and “Approve” the details of MBC Blockchain RPC on the next step as shown below.

 ![](../../.gitbook/assets/4.jpg)